aalolexx/genetic_algo_metaheuristik_fu_berlin/readme.md

 The _[Route](./metaheuristiken/genetic_mh/Route.py)_ class symbolized an edge between RA and RP.
-It carries information about the edge's length and to which cluster the route belongs to.
+It carries information about the edge's length and to which cluster the route belongs.
 The class also provides the funcionality to groupe individual people into small groups.
 This can reduce the computation time significantly but also reduce the result quality if chosen poorly, because individuals are more efficiently to manage than groups regarding street capacity and RP capacity.